Jack Shaindlin

 Jack Shaindlin (April 14, 1909 – September 22, 1978) was a Russian-American musician, composer, arranger, conductor, and music director.
 He was musical director for The March of Time newsreel series.

 Early life and career

-Shaindlin was born in Karasubazar, Crimea, Russian Empire on April 14, 1909 to Chaim and Rachel (Golden).
+Shaindlin was born in Karasubazar, Crimea, Russian Empire on April 14, 1909 to a Jewish family.
+His parents were Rachel (née Golden) and Chaim Shaindlin.
 His father owned and operated a coal business and was possibly shot and killed during a robbery of his business.
 Shaindlin came to North America, via Istanbul, on December 8, 1922 and entered the U.S. under the name Jacob Scheindlin.
 Shaindlin began his musical career as a pianist in silent movie halls, having relocated to the United States as a young boy (Chicago) along with his mother and brother Leo by winning a music scholarship/piano competition in Russia.
 He became a naturalized US citizen July 28, 1934.

 In the late 1940s he was musical director of the Carnegie Pops Orchestra at Carnegie Hall.
 He was cited by President Truman for his war contributions for his work on the documentary Tanks.